 Please check out and share this short film to spread the word!
 More here; https://t.co/cjxkyhfTSa @TotsCampaign (film by @TaylorMadeTV) #TOTScampaign pic.twitter.com/Wj3R7phigm

 And every time I turn on the TV watch programme automatically put in 888 and so much has changed since then and I guess you’re right.

 Technology has made it easier, but it’s still not perfect especially because people use automated captions.
-So I’m guessing that’s not going to be good enough, is it really, auto-captions?
+So I’m guessing that’s not going to be good enough, auto-captions?